 How are food stamp benefits amounts calculated in Arkansas?

 A food stamp calculator can be a helpful tool when you are preparing to apply for assistance.
-This is because it is designed to give you an idea of whether or not you qualify for assistance.
+It is designed to give you an idea of whether or not you meet the requirements for assistance.
+However, a calculator is not going to provide an official determination on your eligibility or the amount of benefits.

-A SNAP calculator can also estimate the amount of benefits you may be eligible to receive each month.
-Ultimately, things such as your income, household size and household composition will determine your qualification and the amount of benefits you are allowed to receive.
+A SNAP calculator can estimate the amount of benefits you may receive each month, but ultimately, things such as your income, household size and household composition will determine your qualification and the amount of benefits you are allowed to receive.

 Keep in mind that most changes must be reported to the Department of Human Services (DHS), which oversees this program.
 Failing to report changes can affect your ability to continue getting benefits.